-Top things to do after registering your Estonian company
+Top things to do after you register Estonian company

-Setting up an Estonian company with Unicount can be a three minute task.
+You can register a company in Estonia with Unicount in five minutes.
 Once you receive your company registration notification, here are the first steps you’ll probably want to take with your new company.

-For the registration certificate, go to the Estonian Business Register here, search for your company then select “The printout of valid registry card information in English”.
+For the registration certificate, go to the Estonian Business Register, search for your company then select “Registry card”.
+This takes you to the registry card view where you can download machine translated English version as a PDF.

-For the shareholders certificate, log into the Estonian Business Register here using your e-resident digital ID card or Smart-ID.
-Then click on the name of the company.
-You can then select the tab for ‘Company data’ and print to PDF.
+For the shareholders certificate, log into the Estonian Business Register using your e-resident digital ID card or Smart-ID.
+Then search for the name of your company.
+You can then select the tab for ‘Registry data’ and print to PDF ‘General data’.
 This creates a PDF with more details than the public registration certificate, including information about shareholders and founders.

 Set up your Smart-ID account